geoffreypi/strand-game/docs/design-v2.md

 **Molecular Physics:**
 1. **Brownian motion speed:** How fast should molecules drift?
 Balance between dynamic and playable
-2. **Collision behavior:** What happens when molecules bump into each other?
+2. **Collision behavior:** What happens when molecules bump into each other (not complementary)?
 3. **Molecule spawning:** Continuous flow?
 Player-controlled?
 Resource management?
+4. **Binding radius:** At what distance does shape-complementarity attraction activate?
+5. **Force strength:** How strong is the attractive force?
+Does it overpower Brownian motion completely?

+**Shape-Complementarity System:**
+1. **Shape matching algorithm:** How do we determine if two shapes are complementary?
+2. **Partial matches:** Can shapes be "somewhat" complementary?
+Gradient of attraction?
+3. **Heat mechanics:** How is heat generated, accumulated, dissipated?
+What are consequences?
+4. **Error states:** What happens when molecules bind incorrectly?
+Can they unbind?
+Require repair?
+5. **Strand pairing:** Can DNA-DNA or RNA-RNA bind via complementary sequences?
+6. **Visual feedback:** How do we show attraction forces, heat, and binding in progress?

 **Protein Folding:**
 1. **Folding mechanism:** Automatic based on sequence?
 Player-controlled?
 Energy minimization?